donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 And the collision is only applied to the bar connected to the P0 pivot, so collisions of other bars to the ground are ignored.

-The solutions for these problems are not handled in this study, but these problems are noticable only when the clump of grasses have few blades of grasses.
+The solutions for these problems are not handled in this study, but these problems are noticeable only when the clump of grasses has few blades of grass.

 Let $\overrightarrow{r} = \overrightarrow{\Delta\theta} / |\overrightarrow{\Delta\theta}|$, then adding $t\overrightarrow{r}$ to the angular displacement
 yields a new bar direction